parthyyy/cchess/README.md

 # cchess

-cchess is a chess game on the command line, implemented in C.
+`cchess` is a chess game on the command line, implemented in C. `cchess` obeys all the rules of modern chess.

 # Features

-In cchess, you can:
+In `cchess`, you can:

 * Enjoy 1-player or 2-player games
   * 1-player games will pit you against a chess engine